CarSerapio/CarSerapio/README.md

 * Swift
 * SQL

-Right now, I'm currently working on some games coded in Phaser.js to upload on GitHub.
+Current projects: working on some games coded in Phaser.js to upload on GitHub.

+### Hobbies

+Other than coding, I love to play badminton 🏸, bike 🚴‍♀️, and travel ✈️.